 The constitutional offices of Sheriff, Property Appraiser, Tax Collector, Clerk of the Circuit Court, and Supervisor of Elections shall remain as elected constitutional officers, and their powers, duties and functions will not be altered by this Home Rule Charter.
 The constitutional officers shall perform their executive and administrative functions as specified by law.
 The Clerk of the Court shall be ex officio clerk of the Board of County Commissioners, auditor, recorder and custodian of all county funds.

 5.2 Non-partisan election of county officers

 5.2.1 Non-partisan offices.
-The County Commissioners, the County Attorney, the Superintendent of Schools and the County Constitutional Officers shall be elected on a non-partisan basis. [as amended November 7, 2006].
+The County Commissioners and the County Constitutional Officers shall be elected on a non-partisan basis.

 5.2.2 Non-partisan election procedures.